ae.files

 __init__(file_path, object_loader=<function _default_object_loader>, late_loading=True)[source]

-create cached file object instance.
+create a cached file object instance.

 Parameters: